 Central Service Technicians work to prepare, sterilize, install, or clean laboratory or healthcare equipment.
 They may perform routine laboratory tasks and operate or inspect equipment.
 This program prepares students to become Certified Registered Central Service Technician (CRCST) by IAHCSMM requirements.
 In order for students to qualify as a CRCST they must pass the certification exam and complete 400 hours of hands on experience.
 That hands on experience can be completed before testing or within 6 months of passing the exam.
 The hands on experience will include:

-14 hours X 15 weeks = 210 hours for each practicum course.
-410 hours for the program slightly exceeds the minimum of 400 hours required for full certification by IAHCSMM.
+200 hours for each practicum course.
+400 hours required for full certification by IAHCSMM.
 All candidates for certification must complete and provide appropriate form by IAHCSMM by supervisor of 400 hours of hands on experience in a Central Service Department in the following areas:

 Decontamination (120 hours)

 Preparing & Packaging Instruments (120 Hours)